-The large Mehr-e-Taban International School in the south-western city of Shiraz, which has separate campuses for boys and girls, is authorised to teach three IB programmes.
+Three schools are authorised to deliver the IB Diploma, and one of them, the large Mehr-e-Taban International School in the south-western city of Shiraz, which has separate campuses for boys and girls, teaches all three stage of the IB curriculum.

 The British School Tehran was shut down after protesters stormed the British Embassy in 2011, following the imposition of sanctions over Iran’s nuclear programme.
 The French and German schools, which are based within the same embassy precincts, also closed following the incident but have since reopened.

-The German Embassy School went on to launch an English-medium international section in the buildings of the British school in 2012, which is a candidate school for the IB primary years programme.
+The German Embassy School went on to launch an English-medium international section in the buildings of the British school, which gained approval in 2018 to offer the IB primary years programme.

 Education is compulsory from age six to 16 and free in state schools, which are single-sex and teach in Persian.
 Children attend primary school up to age 12 and lower secondary school from age 12 to 16.